Pastors

 Pastor Sam’s Story

-I attended California Lutheran University where I majored in psychology and minored in religion.
-Upon graduating in 2011, I decided to continue to pursue psychology and enrolled in a masters program in Washington D.C.
-It was during a Maundy Thursday worship service, right after the foot-washing at St Paul’s Lutheran Church in northwest DC that I experienced my call to ministry.
-I spent the next year in discernment and conversation with friends and family, and after I had finished the program I enrolled in seminary at the Lutheran School of Theology at Chicago.
-During seminary I worked for one summer as a hospital chaplain at UCSF Medical Center.
-During my second year I had a part time internship at Lebanon Lutheran Church in the far south side community of Hegewisch.
-And my full-time, year-long internship was at Zion Lutheran Church in Muscatine, IA.
+I did my undergraduate work at California Lutheran University (CLU) where I majored in psychology and minored in religion.
+Despite feeling somewhat called to ministry, I decided to pursue a career in psychology and enrolled in a master’s program at American University in Washington D.C.
+God’s persistence finally prevailed after having my feet washed during a Maundy Thursday worship service the following year.
+I entered into a period of discernment and conversation with my family and friends, and after graduating with an MA in psychology, I enrolled at the Lutheran School of Theology at Chicago (LSTC).
+During seminary I worked for one summer as a hospital chaplain at UCSF Medical Center, and did a year-long internship in Muscatine, Iowa.

-I am very excited to be back on the west coast.
+My amazing wife Alissa teaches kindergarten in El Cajon, and we love being “tourists in our hometown,” so you will routinely find us all over San Diego County making the most of this beautiful place that we call home.
 I love the ocean and enjoy body surfing and boogie boarding.
-In my free time I like swimming, Zumba, softball, listening to my favorite podcasts like “Welcome to Night Vale”, and trying new beers with friends.
+In my free time I like swimming, Zumba, softball, listening to my favorite podcasts like “Welcome to Night Vale,” and trying new beers with friends.

 One of the main reasons that I went to seminary was to show that not all religious folks are like the ones who dominate the airwaves and are portrayed in popular media.
-I am an LGBTQ ally, a feminist, and am passionate about equal rights for all people.
-I believe that the stigma against the topic of mental health and mental health treatment in this country needs to change.
-I have done work in the church on domestic and sexual violence awareness.
+I am an LGBTQIA+ ally, a feminist, and am passionate about equal rights for all people.
+I believe that the stigma surrounding mental health in this country needs to change.
+I have also done work in the church on sexual and domestic violence awareness.

 I think that the mission of the church is twofold.
 First it must be a place where community is created, and people can experience healing, restoration, forgiveness, and reconciliation.
 And secondly, it must be a place that equips people to go out into the world to make it a better place – a closer reflection of the kingdom of God.